Contractual vs automatic enrolment

 *Although an employer can’t delay contractual enrolment by using postponement, they can use the postponement rules to postpone the date they have to auto-enrol eligible jobholders.
 So long as they contractually enrol their workers into a qualifying scheme before the deferral date (i.e. the date they postpone to), all their workers will be in a qualifying scheme when the deferral date arrives, so there won’t be any workers to auto-enrol.

-Drill Bits UK has 80 workers and their staging date is 1 January 2016.
-They have decided that they want to contractually enrol the whole workforce into a qualifying scheme, but they want to delay it until 1 March 2016.
-They can do this by postponing the auto-enrolment date until 1 April 2016 and then ensuring that the workforce are all contractually enrolled before then (on the planned date of 1 March 2016).
-When the deferral date of 1 April 2016 arrives, all the workers will already be in a qualifying scheme so won’t need to be auto-enrolled.
+They have decided to contractually join all five workers into a qualifying scheme, but they want to delay it until 1 June 2022.
+They can do this by postponing until 1 July 2022 (this is the latest date they can postpone to) then making sure that they contractually join all of the workers before then.
+When the deferral date of 1 July 2022 arrives, all the workers will already be in a qualifying scheme so won’t need to be automatically enrolled.

 Drill Bits UK will need to make sure they comply with all the information requirements if they do this.
-See page 23 of the Pensions Regulator’s detailed guidance on:
+See TPRs detailed guidance on this topic (from paragraph 78).

 It’s worth remembering that jobholders have the right to opt-in and entitled workers have the right to join a scheme during the postponement period, so Drill Bits UK will have to have plans in place to accommodate this.